COVID-19 Rapid Testing

 Home test kits FAQ

-Home test kits will only be issued to students who have completed a minimum of 3 tests at our asymptomatic test site (ATS) and after completion of the application form for home test kits.
+Home test kits will only be issued to students who have completed a minimum of 2 tests at our asymptomatic test site (ATS) and after agreeing to consent for the use of home test kits.

 You can apply for home testing using this link NSG application form for home test kits .